aaronstevenwhite/arcweight/docs/core-concepts/semirings.md

 4. **Annihilation**: The additive identity annihilates under multiplication:
    - \\(a \otimes \mathbf{0} = \mathbf{0} \otimes a = \mathbf{0}\\)

-These axioms ensure that semiring operations correspond naturally to the combination of weights along paths in weighted automata.
+These axioms ensure that semiring operations correspond to the combination of weights along paths in weighted automata.
 The additive operation \\(\oplus\\) combines alternative paths, while the multiplicative operation \\(\otimes\\) combines sequential path segments.

 ### Specialized Properties for Optimization